AI Playground Quick Start Guide

 - Profile picture: Allows you to upload a profile picture for yourself, which is shown in your conversations with the AI models.
 (Image must be under 2MB.)

-Explore the ability to generate code and corresponding prototypes using React, HTML5, three.js, WebGL, and more.
+Explore the ability to render graphs, charts, webpages, and applications on screen using React, HTML5, three.js, WebGL, and more.

 How to enable Artifacts UI: